Rajab Ali (footballer): International career

+Futsal career

+Ali represented the Pakistan national futsal team at the 2026 SAFF Futsal Championship.

 Personal life

 In 2014, Ali opened the Hazara Football Academy, intended as a training academy due to the lack of resources in football.

 Initially, the academy only trained men players.
 In 2020, the academy expanded the training program to women players.
 It is providing a future for players who play on the streets instead of playing in football stadiums.